- Secure protocol implementations define the standards for secure authentication and communication online.

 Most people come into contact with TLS secured communications when browsing online and their browser seeks to perform a “TLS handshake,” which is where the client and server initiate contact and decide the parameters of the session.
-This establishes a secure connection with the server that’s hosting the website they want to view.
+This establishes a TLS secured connection with the server that’s hosting the website they want to view.
 It is not only web browsers that rely on TLS secured communications, however.
 It also provides data security across internet messaging, voice communication (VOIP) and email.

 How TLS came about

-The first incarnation of TLS was the Secure Sockets Layer (SSL) protocol, which was first released in 1995 by browser pioneer Netscape.
+The first incarnation of TLS secured communication was the Secure Sockets Layer (SSL) protocol, which was released in 1995 by browser pioneer Netscape.
 It was one of a variety of secure communication protocols used in the early days of the internet.
 SSL was found to be particularly flexible and secure, and in 1996 was adopted by the Internet Engineering Task Force (IETF) to become the globally standardized security protocol.
 The name was changed from SSL to TLS to differentiate it from the Netscape-only secure communication protocol.

 What does TLS do?